-PLANS to build up to 175 homes on a greenfield site in the New Forest have been given the go-ahead by planners.
+CONTROVERSIAL plans to build up to 175 homes on a greenfield site in the New Forest have got the go-ahead.

-The scheme, which includes light industry provision, a hotel and a nursing home, could create as many as 260 jobs.
+The scheme, which includes light industry, a hotel and a nursing home, could create as many as 260 jobs.

 But people living near the site say it will increase traffic problems, including on the A31, as well as increase the flood risk.

-The scheme, by Linden Homes and Hampshire County Council, was approved by a margin of just two votes by the district council’s planning committee.
+The scheme, by Linden Homes and Hampshire County Council, was approved by just two votes at a meeting of the district's planning committee.

-During a long debate, several members called for the application to be deferred pending further examination of the proposals and objections.
+During a long debate several members called for the application to be deferred pending an in-depth examination of the proposals and objections.

 Ringwood councillor Michael Thierry cited what he called “alarming gaps” in the report presented to the committee.